 For more information, check out this article from Clemson University on Bacterial spot and other tomato disorders.

-However, if a tomato plant has suffered from defoliation or poor nutrition, there may not be enough leaves to protect the fruit from the sun.
+However, if a tomato plant has suffered from poor nutrition or defoliation (due to pests or over pruning), there may not be enough leaves to protect the fruit from the sun.

-Why Is My Tomato Plant Turning Black On The Leaves?
+Why Are My Tomato Plant Leaves Turning Black?

 The problems that can cause black spots on tomato leaves are numerous.
-Let’s look at some of the common ones you might see.
+Let’s look at some of the common ones you might see – starting with early blight.

 Eventually, the spots will get larger and you will see concentric circles forming, almost like a bullseye pattern.
 You may also see black, leathery spots on the tomato fruit.

-Generally, early blight develops in warm temperatures, from 59 to 80 degrees Fahrenheit.
-High humidity levels (90% or greater) also encourage growth of early blight, since it is a fungus.
+Generally, early blight develops in warm temperatures, from 59 to 80 degrees Fahrenheit (15 to 27 Celsius).
+Early blight is a fungus, so high humidity levels (90% or greater) also encourage its growth and spread.

 For more information, check out this article from Clemson University on Early Blight and other tomato disorders.